Ahupuaʻa: History

 Some oral history relates that ʻUmi-a-Līloa, son of the great High Chief Līloa, took control of the land and divided it into ahupuaʻa.
 However, there is also a general belief that the natural organization of communities along stream systems is the foundation for the system, whose community governance system of Kānāwai is often attributed specifically to shared water usage.

 The Hawaiians maintained an agricultural system that contained two major classes: irrigated and rain-fed systems.
 In the irrigated systems, the Hawaiians grew mostly taro (kalo), and in the rain-fed systems, they grew mostly ʻuala (sweet potatoes), yams, and dryland taro in addition to other small crops.
 This dry-land cultivation was also known as the mala.
 It also consisted of (kalo) taro, (niu) coconuts, (ʻulu) breadfruit, (maiʻa) bananas, and (kō) sugar cane.
 The kukui tree was sometimes used as a shade to protect the mala from the sun.
-Each crop was carefully placed in an area that was most suitable to its needs.
+Each crop was placed in an area that was most suitable to its needs.

 Hawaiians raised dogs, chickens, and pigs that were domesticated.
 They also made use of personal gardens at their own houses.
 Water was a very important part of Hawaiian life; it was used not only for fishing, bathing, drinking, and gardening, but also for aquaculture systems in the rivers and at the shore's edge.